joshdlowell/sync_project/squishy_db/readme.md

 ```

 ## Required Files
-In your project directory:
+In the project directory there is subdirectory named `init_scripts` that contains the table
+configurations mysql will apply on startup if there is no database found.
+Below are the contents
+of the files found in that directory.

-Create a `hashtable_init.sql` file with the following content:
+A `hashtable_init.sql` file with the following content:

 ```sql
 CREATE TABLE IF NOT EXISTS hashtable (